goldshtn/spark-workshop/lab4-Scala-propprices.md

-Bonus: use the Python `matplotlib` module to plot the property price changes month-over-month across the entire dataset.
+Bonus: use the %sql to plot the property price changes month-over-month across the entire dataset.

-> The `matplotlib` module is installed in the instructor-provided VirtualBox appliance.
-For your own system, follow the [installation instructions](http://matplotlib.org/users/installing.html).

 **Solution**: